NRG Energy Inc. (NRG) Stock: Evaluating the Market Performance - News Heater

 NRG) stock’s latest price update

-The stock price of NRG Energy Inc. (NYSE: NRG) has dropped by 0.00 compared to previous close of 37.52.
-Despite this, the company has seen a fall of -1.24% in its stock price over the last five trading days.
+NRG Energy Inc. (NYSE: NRG)’s stock price has soared by 0.93 in relation to previous closing price of 36.66.
+Nevertheless, the company has seen a loss of -1.39% in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/23/23 that Elliott Just Wants NRG to Be a Boring Company

 NRG’s Market Performance

-NRG Energy Inc. (NRG) has seen a -1.24% fall in stock performance for the week, with a -1.57% decline in the past month and a 19.95% surge in the past quarter.
-The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 2.08% for NRG.
-The simple moving average for the last 20 days is -0.45% for NRG’s stock, with a simple moving average of 5.50% for the last 200 days.
+NRG’s stock has fallen by -1.39% in the past week, with a monthly rise of 1.51% and a quarterly rise of 12.84%.
+The volatility ratio for the week is 3.08% while the volatility levels for the last 30 days are 2.33% for NRG Energy Inc. The simple moving average for the past 20 days is -1.52% for NRG’s stock, with a 4.42% simple moving average for the past 200 days.

 Analysts’ Opinion of NRG